Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### What can help to reduce resistance to a planned improvement when applying the guiding principle 'collaborate and promote visibility'?
+### What can help to reduce resistance to a planned improvement when applying the guiding principle Collaborate and Promote Visibility?

 - [ ] Restricting information about the improvement to essential stakeholders only.
 - [x] Increasing collaboration and visibility for the improvement.